Armored Heart: L'Odeur de l'Amour

 “You owe me nothing,” Lanri quickly but firmly said, before briefly glancing at Mara.
 “I helped my friends.
 If you insist on doing something, then I want you to keep traveling with us, until we reach Amourot.”

-“For as long as you and her grace wish it, Lanri Vattens,” Ithella promised.
+“For as long as you and Her Grace wish it, Lanri Vattens,” Ithella promised.

-Did you like this chapter?
+Author's note: Did you like this chapter?
 Did you hate it?
-Please let us know either way on Discord at “illicitalias” and “guardalp”.
-If you like this story enough that you would like to read the rest right away, then you should send a message, too.
+Please let us know either way on Discord at “illicitalias”, “guardalp”, and "cry.havoc".
+If you like this story enough that you would like to read whole thing right away, then you should send a message, too.
 We’ll gladly share the remaining chapters early in exchange for feedback.
-Thanks to Rdodger for their feedback, and to Havoc for his undeniable part in shaping the stories told in the AH universe.
+Special thanks to Lunarcircuit, Rdodger, and Noelle for their contributions to the story.

 Show the comments section